majesticloser47/Multimodal-Biometrics-Project/README.md

 # Multimodal-Biometrics-Project

-A project for exploring and implementing multimodal biometric authentication systems using Jupyter Notebook and Python.
+A project for exploring and implementing multimodal biometric authentication systems using a transformer model.

 ## Table of Contents